pusher/websockets-from-scratch-tutorial/README.md

 end
 ```

 Test it out on the example at the top of this section.
-If you've gotten stuck, you can refer to the code [here](https://github.com/jpatel531/socket-and-see/blob/frozen/websocket_connection.rb#L13-L40).
+If you've gotten stuck, you can refer to the code [here](https://github.com/jpatel531/socket-and-see/blob/frozen/_connection.rb#L13-L40).

 ### Sending Messages

-To complete our echo server and show the bidirectional power of WebSockets, let's implement a message sending method to our `WebsocketConnection` object.
+To complete our echo server and show the bidirectional power of WebSockets, let's implement a message sending method to our `WebSocketConnection` object.
 This should be a little more straightforward, as messages from a server do not have to be masked.

 ```ruby
 def send(message)